RothkopfLab/nioc-neurips/README.md

     - `ilqr` iterative LQR (Li & Todorov, 2004)
     - `gilqr` generalized iterative LQR with signal-dependent noise, also known as iLQG (Li & Todorov, 2005) , equation numbers in code comments are from Li's PhD thesis (2006)
+    - `gilqg` generalized iterative LQG with signal-dependent noise, also known as iLQG (Todorov & Li, 2007), equation numbers in comments are from Li's PhD thesis (2007)
     - `ilqg_fixed` and `ilqr_fixed` compute one iteration of ilqg or ilqr given a fixed nominal trajectory (see Section 3.3 in the paper)

 - Environments `nioc.envs`